 Details: Until 21st December | 1 Devonshire Square, EC2M 4YP | From £15pp

 Ensconced underneath Soho cocktail bar Archer Street, Piste is their now-traditional winter ski chalet pop up, in which the only things not made from wood are the antler chandeliers, the candles lighting up the place, the furs cozying up the chairs, and the warming drinks behind the bar.

 Details: Thursday-Saturday, 6pm-1am | Archer Street, 3-4 Archer St, W1D 7AP

 At first, you could shuffleboard.
-And now, you can shuffleboard s’more… because the London Shuffle Club have replaced their two outdoor lanes with cosy custom-built seating around a couple of firepits, so you can toast mallows and drink warming cocktails before hitting the lanes.
+And now, you can shuffleboard s’more… because the London Shuffle Club have covered their terrace and filled it with fur-lined benches and firepits, so you can toast mallows and drink warming cocktails before hitting the lanes.
 READ MORE

 Details: Open Tues – Sun | 4 Ebor Street, E1 6AW | £20-£40 per hour

 Dalloway Terrace has dropped its autumn leaves, and come back with a floor-to-ceiling cascade of Alpine spruce.
 Amongst the snow-dusted pinecones, they’re serving fondue pots to share, boozy hot chocolates and steaming hot cocktails, all served alongside little retro viewfinders to transport you to the Swiss Alps.
 READ MORE